Yoast/PHPUnit-Polyfills/README.md

 This `TestCase` overcomes the signature mismatch by using the PHPUnit `@before[Class]` and `@after[Class]` annotations in combination with different methods names, i.e. `setUpFixturesBeforeClass()`, `setUpFixtures()`, `tearDownFixtures()` and `tearDownFixturesAfterClass()`.

 When using this TestCase, overloaded fixture methods need to use the `@beforeClass`, `@before`, `@after` and `@afterClass` annotations.
 The naming of the overloaded methods is open as long as the method names don't conflict with the PHPUnit native method names.
+However, if you do use the method names `setUpFixturesBeforeClass()`, `setUpFixtures()`, `tearDownFixtures()` and `tearDownFixturesAfterClass()` then visibility must be `public` to match the parent method signatures in `XTestCase`.

 ```php
 use Yoast\PHPUnitPolyfills\TestCases\XTestCase;